keybase/book-content/D-docs/01-cli/00-index.md

 When you install Keybase for the first time, you'll be asked to generate a paper key.
 It's  a full-powered key, just like a device key.

 You can have as many paper keys as you like.
-You should have at least 1, until Keybase releases a mobile app.

 ```bash
 keybase paperkey    # make a new paper key